piepdx/pie-cookbook/drafts/working-draft-tactical.md

 If you can get creative, get creative.
 But don't skimp on staff.
 They're under a ton of pressure to perform, so they deserve to be compensated fairly.

 ### Food

+We firmly believe that feeding your founders is a critical part of supporting them.
+Plus, it's been proven time and time again, that you get into some very interesting conversations over meals.
+Startups are no different.

+Budget for this expenditure.
+You'll be glad you did.

+At PIE, we chose to cater three meals per week, on average, throughout the course of the three month accelerator class.

 ### Investment
 ### Upkeep and Maintenance

 			54. Pro forma
 # Space